THE STATE Versus DOSSO

 Dosso and others were either convicted by or their cases referred to the Council of Elders under section 11 of the Frontier Crimes Regulation, 1901.
 They approached the High Court in writ jurisdiction challenging the convictions and references of Jirga on the following grounds:

-• That the relevant provisions of the Frontier Crimes Regulation were void being repugnant to the "Equality before law and equal protection of law"
+- That the relevant provisions of the Frontier Crimes Regulation were void being repugnant to the "Equality before the law and equal protection of the law"

 Their petitions were accepted and the convictions and references set aside.
 The Appeals filed by the State before the Supreme Court were pending and stood posted to 13 October 1958 for hearing when the President of Pakistan by a proclamation issued on 7th October 1958 abrogated the Constitution, 1956, dismissed the Central and Provincial Cabinets, dissolved the National and Provincial Assemblies and imposed Martial Law throughout the country.
 The Chief of the Army Staff (then known as C-in-C) was appointed as Chief Martial Law Administrator.
 Three days later on 10th October, the President promulgated the Laws Continuance in Force Order, 1958, the general effect of which was the validation and continuance of laws, other than the Constitution, that were in force immediately before the Proclamation, and restoration of the jurisdiction of all Courts including that of Supreme Court and High Courts to issue writs.
 The Order further directed that the country thereafter to be known as Pakistan Instead of the Islamic Republic of Pakistan, shall be governed as nearly as, may be in accordance with the erstwhile Constitution.
 These appeals were decided in the light of the change in the law brought about by the new Order and allowed in accordance with the judgment of the majority and the proceedings for writs in each of these cases were held to have abated with the result that the directions and writs issued by the High Court were recalled.